-The need for detoxification in a medical setting comes from extreme and rare exposure to extremely high levels of heavy metals or other contaminants like pesticides.
+The need for detoxification in a medical setting comes from rare exposure to extremely high levels of heavy metals or other contaminants like pesticides.
 These detoxification processes, like chelation therapy, also come with significant risks because forcing the body to process and excrete large amounts of toxins at once can be hard on the body.

 Companies Promoting Vaccine Detox Products

 We recommend that consumers avoid supplement companies promoting vaccine detox products, because as outlined in this article, we haven't come across any medical evidence that a vaccine detox is beneficial or necessary.

 The few vaccine detox products that we reviewed while updating this article (which we won't link out to because we don't wish to support their business) all contained questionable ingredients and made uncited health claims.

 Consumers should ask themselves whether there is any objective, medical proof that the ingredients in a health supplement (in this case a vaccine detox supplement) are effective, and whether the company selling the supplement can prove their product works based on published clinical trials.